Do Contracts Need to be Notarized

 If you are unsure whether or not you need a contract to be notarized or witnesses, then you should speak to a licensed attorney.

 If you need help drafting a contract, or need assistance understanding if your contract must be notarized or witnessed by a third party, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.